 ARA Environmental Sustainability Group

 Georgina Robinson initiated the setting up of the group after undergoing a study into climate action and UK record-keeping.
 The study found that many UK information professionals felt they had a professional duty to the environment, but found there were many barriers to action, including limited knowledge about sector-specific climate action and little support from professional bodies.
-Another barrier to action, hinted at in the wording of the code of ethics by ‘within their power’, is that we do not always have the power to take climate action in our workplace.

 The group aims to challenge these barriers and to equip members with the knowledge to enact and advocate for climate action in the record-keeping sector.